awsdocs/amazon-workspaces-user-guide/doc_source/workspaces-user-getting-started.md

 ## \(Optional\) Integrate with WorkDocs<a name="workdocs-integration"></a>

 If your Amazon WorkSpaces administrator has enabled it, you can integrate your WorkSpace with Amazon WorkDocs\.
+You can use Amazon WorkDocs to store, sync, and share your files\.
+WorkDocs can automatically back up documents on your WorkSpace and sync documents to and from other devices such as a PC or Mac, so that you can access your data regardless of which desktop you are using\.

+**Note**
+WorkDocs isn't available for use with Linux WorkSpaces\.

+**To install WorkDocs on your WorkSpace**

+1. Choose \(double\-click\) the **Install Amazon WorkDocs** desktop shortcut on your WorkSpace\.

+1. In the **Amazon WorkDocs Setup** dialog box, choose **Get Started**\.

+1. Ignore the prompt to provide a WorkDocs site URL, and instead choose **Enter a WorkSpaces registration code** under the **Next** button\.

+1. In the **Registration Code** box, enter the registration code that you received in your WorkSpaces welcome mail, and then choose **Next**\.

+1. In the **Username** and **Password** boxes, enter your WorkSpace login credentials, and then choose **Sign In**\.

+1. In the next dialog box, a folder is suggested for the location of your synced files\.
+The default folder is `D:\Users\WorkSpaceUserName\WorkDocs`\.
+To specify a different folder, choose **Change**\.
+After you've made your choice, choose **Next**\.

+1. Choose which files you'd like to sync \(either **Sync only the files and folders I select from WorkDocs** or **Sync all files and folders from WorkDocs**\)\.
+To finish setting up, choose **Next**\.

+1. Open Windows File Explorer\.
+You should now see your new `D:\Users\WorkSpaceUserName\WorkDocs `folder\.
+To back up and sync your files, make sure to save your files to this location\.

+1. Install WorkDocs Drive on any other computers or devices that you'd like to sync files between\.
+You can download the WorkDocs Drive client from [https://amazonworkdocs\.com/clients](https://amazonworkdocs.com/clients)\.
+When you log in to WorkDocs Drive, make sure to use your WorkSpace registration code, username, and password, as described earlier in this procedure\.
+**Important**
+If you're installing WorkDocs Drive on a Mac, follow the instructions in [Installing Amazon WorkDocs Drive](https://docs.aws.amazon.com/workdocs/latest/userguide/drive_install.html) in the *Amazon WorkDocs Administration Guide* in the *Amazon WorkDocs Administration Guide*\.

-Amazon WorkDocs Drive enables you to stream your Amazon WorkDocs files to your WorkSpace on demand\.
-You can easily access any file on Amazon WorkDocs without needing to keep a local copy\.
-For more information, see [Amazon WorkDocs Drive](https://docs.aws.amazon.com/workdocs/latest/userguide/workdocs_drive_help.html) in the *Amazon WorkDocs Administration Guide*\.
+For more information about working with WorkDocs Drive, see [Amazon WorkDocs Drive](https://docs.aws.amazon.com/workdocs/latest/userguide/workdocs_drive_help.html) in the *Amazon WorkDocs Administration Guide*\.